hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 thus the final chapter (ch.
 5), which includes a development of the hydrodynamic balance equations from kinetic theory (Sec.
 43), was prepared by the editors, F. Bopp and J. Meixner.

+Further comments on Sommerfeld's *Mechanics of Deformable Bodies* are forthcoming.

 ### Wolfgang Pauli

 Wolfgang Pauli's 6-volume *Lectures on Physics* (1971) includes only two topics on fluids, both in volume 3, *Thermodynamics and Statistical Physics*.